Magnificence (history of ideas): Giovanni Battista Piranesi

-During the 18th century Italy had become one of the main destinations of the Grand Tour visitors, who came from Northern Europe to study and admire Italian art and architecture, and also to absorb classical culture.
-With Giovanni Battista Piranesi (1720-1778), magnificence received one of its final interpretations in the Italian cultural context.
-Universally known as the etcher of the Prisons and the Views of Roman monuments, Piranesi was an eclectic personality, who pursued a wide range of interests.
-Giovanni Battista Piranesi had a prominent role within the Graeco-Roman debate.
-In this controversy Piranesi supported the superiority of the architects and designers of the Roman Empire and demonstrated the indigenous roots of Roman culture, arguing that the Romans had been influenced more by the Etruscans than the Greeks.
-In his polemical treatise Della Magnificenza ed Architettura de’ Romani (Concerning the Magnificence and Architecture of the Romans) (1761) Piranesi draws on the entire heritage of the philosophical, ethical, economic and artistic aspects of the notion.
-He controversially conceives magnificence as a virtue which was shared by the entire ancient Roman population.
-Furthermore, he argues that the Romans used the most advanced technical and hydraulic skills, and the finest materials available.
+By the 18th century, Italy had become one of the main destinations of the Grand Tour visitors, who came from Northern Europe to study and admire Italian art and architecture and to absorb classical culture.
+With Giovanni Battista Piranesi (1720–1778), magnificence received one of its final interpretations in the Italian cultural context.
+Universally known as the etcher of the Prisons and the Views of Roman monuments, Piranesi was an eclectic personality, who pursued a wide range of interests; he had a prominent role within the Graeco-Roman debate.
+In this controversy he supported the superiority of the architects and designers of the Roman Empire and demonstrated the indigenous roots of Roman culture, arguing that the Romans had been influenced more by the Etruscans than the Greeks.
+In his polemical treatise Della Magnificenza ed Architettura de’ Romani (Concerning the Magnificence and Architecture of the Romans) (1761) Piranesi drew on the heritage of the philosophical, ethical, economic, and artistic aspects of the notion of magnificence.
+He controversially conceived magnificence as a virtue that was shared by the entire ancient Roman population.
+Furthermore, he argued that the Romans used the most advanced technical and hydraulic skills, and the finest materials available.
 They excelled in public buildings and proved they were better at them than the Greeks.